luvolondon/fvtt-module-jitsiwebrtc/README.md

 ## How to use
 To use this client you have to enable A/V in the Game settings.
 The module will replace the EasyRTC client of vanilla FVTT.
 You can either connect via the Jitsi server by leaving the Signalling Server on "Foundry VTT".
 Or switch to a custom, self-hosted Jitsi server.
-A great documentation by @solfolango77 for installing your own server can be found here: https://vtta.io/articles/installing-a-self-hosted-jitsi-server
+A great documentation by @solfolango77 for installing your own server can be found here: [VTTA - Installing a self-hosted Jitsi Server for Foundry VTT](https://vtta.io/articles/installing-a-self-hosted-jitsi-server).

 You can allow standalone Jitsi users to join your conference by enabling the module setting `Allow standalone Jitsi users`.
 When enabled, users can see the Jitsi meeting URL under the read-only module setting `Standalone Jitsi URL`.